Flat strips, Bowen-Margulis measures, and mixing of the geodesic flow for rank one CAT(0) spaces: Ergodicity and Mixing

 It follows from the previous paragraph that no component of $\link{p}{X}$ can contain points distance $\ge \pi$ apart.
-But $\link{p}{X}$ is geodesically complete by \propref{geodesic completeness}, and no closed geodesic in $\link{p}{X}$ can have length less than $\pi$ because $\link{p}{X}$ is CAT($1$).
-Thus $\link{p}{X}$ must be discrete.
+But $\link{p}{X}$ is geodesically complete by \propref{geodesic completeness}, and no closed geodesic in $\link{p}{X}$ can have diameter less than $\pi$ because $\link{p}{X}$ is CAT($1$).
+Thus $\link{p}{X}$ must be discrete for every $p \in X$.
 Therefore $X$, being proper and geodesically complete, must be a metric simplicial tree.
-So $2a \Z$ includes all edge lengths of $X$ by \lemref{tree lengths}. \end{proof}
+So $2c\Z$ includes all edge lengths of $X$ by \lemref{tree lengths}. \end{proof}